Search Recipes

 Ensaymada is a Filipino brioche-like bread with Spanish (Majorcan) origins.
 This soft, buttery bread is distinguished by its coil shape and generous toppings of butter, sugar, and grated cheese - a uniquely Filipino twist on the original.
 From humble bakeries to premium gifting versions with queso de bola, ensaymada holds a special place in Filipino hearts.

 The dough requires patience for proper rising, but the result is an incredibly soft, pillowy bread that practically melts in your mouth.
 Paired with hot chocolate or coffee, ensaymada is the ultimate Filipino comfort breakfast or merienda.
+New to Filipino baking?
+Our Filipino ingredients glossary covers queso de bola, kesong puti, and other dairy and bread staples.

 Ingredients